aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 For this we need a precondition.
 Something that MUST be true *before* the function is evaluated.
-Dafny expresses this with the keyword `requires`
+Dafny expresses this with the keyword `requires`:

 <!-- !test check MultiRegionAwsKmsIdentifier?Correct with requires -->
 ```dafny